wilfredinni/django-starter-template/README.md

 1. Run the project with `python manage.py reserver`.
 1. Work as usual.

-## Commands
+## Commands 🛠️

-This template comes with some shortcuts so you don't have to memorize how to start the workers:
+This section provides a list of useful commands to help you manage and develop your Django project efficiently.

+### Celery Tasks

 - `poetry run worker`: to start a new Celery worker.
 - `poetry run beat`: to start your periodic tasks.

+### Test commands:

+- `pytest` to run the tests.
+- `pytest --cov` to run the tests with coverage.
+- `pytest --cov --cov-report=html` to run the tests with coverage and generate a HTML report.

-You can also use:
+### You can also use

 - `poetry run server` instead of `python manage.py runserver`
 - `poetry run makemigrations` instead of `python manage.py makemigrations`